jhomra21/cloudflare-workers-solid-tanstack-spa-betterauth-D1-KV/README.md

 - **Cloudflare D1** (SQLite): Centralized storage for authentication data (users, accounts, etc.) and application data.
 - **Cloudflare KV**: Utilized for session storage, enabling fast edge validation of user sessions.
+- **Convex**: Real-time database and backend application platform for managing application data like tasks.

 The backend API is built with **Hono.js** and runs on Cloudflare Workers, providing a lightweight and high-performance serverless foundation.